gabrielcapilla/min/README.md

 To install this theme, do the following:

 - Type `about:config` in the address bar of Firefox.
-- Search for `toolkit.legacyUserProfileCustomizations.stylesheets` and put it on `true`.
-Then restart the browser.
+- Search for `toolkit.legacyUserProfileCustomizations.stylesheets` and put it on `true`..

 Chrome folder:

 - Type `about:profiles` in the address bar of Firefox and find your profile folder.
 - Create a folder named `chrome` in your profile folder(s).
 Add the file `userChrome.css` in the `chrome` folder.
+Then restart the browser.

 ## :people_hugging: Make It Yours